11. pyxc: Statement Blocks

 static bool AtLineStart = true; // true right after a newline

-Inside gettok(), before any normal token logic, the indentation is processed:
+Inside gettok(), before any normal token logic, the indentation is processed in three steps.

 if (AtLineStart) {